20 Best Summer Day Trips From Chicago

-Outdoor Day Trips Near Chicago
+Outdoor Day Trips from Chicago

-7. Starved Rock
+8. Starved Rock

 Get ready for some serious hiking at Starved Rock State Park's 13 miles of trails complete with waterfalls, sandstone overhangs, and spectacular overlooks.
 Families can also enjoy fishing and boating, or a stay at Starved Rock Lodge in luxury lodging or cabin rooms.
 The park is rich in Native American history, so kids can also learn more about the Illinois tribe and French explorers Louis Jolliet and Father Jacques Marquette throughout the lodge and park.

-8. Morton Arboretum
+9. Morton Arboretum

-9. Brookfield Zoo
+10. Brookfield Zoo

 Head to a berry patch with your little ones and let them do the picking!
 Photo by the author